tcltk/tcl/doc/dev/strings.md

 name UTF-16.
 In Unicode 3 it was acknowledged that UTF-16 is a variable-length encoding.
-Tcl's source code was updated to support this specification of Unicode in May 2001, but support for surrogate pairs to represent Unicode characters greater that **U+FFFF** was not implemented.
+Tcl's source code was updated to support this specification of Unicode in May 2001, but support for surrogate pairs to represent Unicode characters with codes greater than **U+FFFF** was not implemented.
 This was when Tcl Unicode support broke away from conformance to the Unicode Standard.
 Many programming assumptions rooted in the existence of a fixed-width, 16-bit encoding for every Tcl string value had become deeply embedded in both Tcl's implementation